Silverium/nextjs-products-drag-n-drop/README.md

 6. Buttons to add and remove rows in Products page
 7. Draggable rows in Products page
 8. Limit the number of items per row in Products page
+9. Buttons to add items to the row